 - those who contributed their time, energy, and talent to get the food from farm to table: people who planted, tended, harvested, produced, packaged, transported, and sold your food and people who selected, purchased, prepared, and served your food.

 - local and world economies through the sale and purchase of raw ingredients, packaging materials, manufacturing equipment, transportation, food service, and even marketing.
-Think about i…the money you spend to put food on your plate puts food on the plates of families everywhere.
+Think about it… the money you spend to put food on your plate puts food on the plates of families everywhere.
+In turn, the food you eat gives you the energy to use your talents to earn money to purchase food and other necessities.

 - nature through the soil, sun, water, air, and weather.
 These natural elements were transformed into the bite of food in your mouth and will soon be transformed into the energy you’ll use to contribute to the world in whatever way you choose.